-When the structure of the course is accessible, gomo can create the functionality to reshape this into a new layout, providing a huge cost benefit when large volumes of material are being converted.
+- When the code for the structure of the course is accessible, your authoring tool should be able to create the functionality to reshape this into a new layout.
+This provides a huge cost benefit when large volumes of material are being converted.

-The process becomes more complicated for interactive assets such as a quiz screen or hotspot.
-These usually need to be repurposed, mapped and rebuilt into new interactions within gomo.
+- The process becomes more complicated for interactive assets such as a quiz screen or hotspot.
+These usually need to be repurposed, mapped, and rebuilt into new interactions within the authoring tool.

-Many authoring tools that output Flash will also give you the original assets—text, images and videos—when you publish a course.
-This gives you the opportunity to upload these assets to the cloud and recreate the content in an online tool such as gomo.
+Many authoring tools that output Flash will also give you the original assets—text, images, and videos—when you publish a course.
+This gives you the opportunity to upload these assets to the cloud and recreate the content in an online eLearning authoring tool such as Gomo.

-With a gomo theme, the hard work of the ‘look and feel’ of the course is already taken care of.
-It’s often just a case of adding the original assets to gomo to upgrade your courses from Flash to HTML5.
+With a Gomo theme, the hard work of the ‘look and feel’ of the course is already taken care of.
+It’s often just a case of adding the original assets to upgrade your courses from Flash to HTML5.

 Perhaps the best way to think about converting Flash courses into HTML is in terms of value.
 Although it can be tempting to look for a quick migration of content, carried out at the lowest possible price and incorporating minimal learning design, the wisest solution is likely to be the one that adds to your existing learning.

 This is an ideal opportunity to optimize and rework your courses and revive outdated content.
-Remember that a like-for-like conversion, transferring content so that it is almost identical to how it looks in Flash, is likely to sell your learners short.
+Remember that a like-for-like conversion, transferring content so that it’s almost identical to how it looks in Flash, is likely to sell your learners short.

-Certain modules will benefit from being developed and improved with the extra features offered by HTML5, whereas material which is dated or less effective could be turned into accessory resources or archived.
+Certain modules will benefit from being developed and improved with the extra features offered by HTML5, whereas material which is dated or less effective could be turned into an appendix or archived.

 Want to see a sample HTML5 eLearning course in action?
 Click here.

 HTML5 lends itself far more easily to adaptive and responsive design.
-At gomo, we take advantage of both of these options to create content that fills the screen, whatever screen size and resolution learners are using.
+At Gomo, we take advantage of both features to create content that fills the screen, whatever screen size and resolution learners are using.

-If your learners are likely to be predominantly using smartphones and tablets, consider how the look and feel of your courses will vary when seen on these devices, and whether the design will fulfil the aim of making people want to learn when they are on the go.
+If your learners are likely to be predominantly using smartphones and tablets, consider how the look and feel of your courses will vary when seen on these devices.
+Another consideration is whether the design will fulfill the aim of making people want to learn when they’re on the go.

-One of the features our clients have used to transform the look of their learning is HTML5-enabled continuous scrolling.
+One of the features our clients have used to transform the look of their eLearning is HTML5-enabled continuous scrolling.
 This allows courses to flow beautifully and gives you the option to let your learners swipe, click and deep scroll around pages full of rich, interactive material.
-Continuous scroll isn’t possible in Flash but thanks to HTML5, we’re all very comfortable with the ability to seamlessly view content over a single scrolling screen.
+Continuous scroll isn’t possible in Flash.
+But thanks to HTML5, we’re all very comfortable with the ability to seamlessly view content over a single scrolling screen.